Licensed Clearing, Settlement and Central Depository Systems

-The CBB’s Capital Markets Supervision Directorate (‘CMSD’) is mandated to supervise and regulate the Kingdom’s capital markets; its main objective being to maintain a transparent, fair and efficient capital market for ensuring investor protection, thereby protecting Bahrain’s integrity and reputation as the region’s leading financial centre.
+The Central Bank of Bahrain’s (‘CBB’) Capital Markets Supervision Directorate (‘CMSD’) is mandated to supervise and regulate the Kingdom of Bahrain’s capital markets; its main objective being to maintain a transparent, fair and efficient capital market for ensuring investor protection, thereby protecting the Kingdom’s integrity and reputation as the region’s leading financial centre.

-In pursuing its mandate, the CMSD strives to comply with all relevant international standards, in particular those of the International Organization of Securities Commissions (IOSCO).
-Bahrain was last reviewed for compliance with IOSCO’s core principles in 2005-06, by the IMF and in 2008 became a signatory to the IOSCO MMOU concerning consultation and cooperation and the exchange of information.
+In pursuing its mandate, the CMSD strives to comply with all relevant international standards, in particular those of the International Organization of Securities Commissions (‘IOSCO’).
+Bahrain was last reviewed for compliance with IOSCO’s core principles in 2005-2006, by the International Monetary Fund (‘IMF’).
+In 2008, it became a signatory to the IOSCO Multilateral Memorandum of Understanding (‘MMOU’) concerning consultation, cooperation and the exchange of information.

-All regulations relating to Capital Markets in Bahrain regulations are under Volume 6 of the CBB Rulebook.
+All regulations relating to the capital markets in the Kingdom of Bahrain are under Volume 6 of the CBB Rulebook and the designated Capital Market Regulations section on the CBB website.

-The CBB is countinously working in completing the implementation of its plan for the development and updating of the legislative, regulatory and supervisory framework for the capital market sector, in line with international standards and best practices in consultation with the stakeholders and interested parties in this sector and all other financial sector components in Bahrain.
-Consultations papers can be viewed on the CBB website by clicking here.
+The CBB is continuously working on completing the implementation of its plan for the development and update of the legislative, regulatory and supervisory framework for the capital markets sector, in line with international standards and best practices in consultation with the stakeholders and interested parties in this sector and all other financial sector components in the Kingdom of Bahrain.
+Consultation papers can be viewed on the CBB website by clicking here.

 Functions & Contact Details